simeononsecurity/Windows-Optimize-Debloat/README.md

   - Run the [Windows 10 Upgrade Assistant](https://support.microsoft.com/en-us/help/3159635/windows-10-update-assistant) to update and verify latest major release.

 ## Fixing Microsoft Account or Xbox Services:
 This is because we block signing into microsoft accounts.
-Microsoft's telemetry and identity association is frouned upon.
+Microsoft's telemetry and identity association is frowned upon.
 However, if you still wish to use these services see the following issue tickets for the resolution:
 - https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/19
 - https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/22